microsoft/mssql-scripter/doc/pypi_release_steps.md

 		username = your_username
 		password = your_password
         ```
-4. Register and upload to pypi test server
+4. Register and upload to pypi test server: